Continental Hydro, Inc. Engineering for the Sustainment of Life™

 Hydration Solutions

-Through the use of natural gas to power the requisite pumping stations, as used on the Alaska oil pipeline, no dependence on the electrical grid would be necessary.
-All hydro-electric generated power would be a net add to the national power infrastructure.
+Through the use of natural gas to power the distributed pumping stations, as used on the Alaska oil pipeline, no dependence on the electrical grid would be necessary.
+All hydroelectric generated power would be a net add to the national power infrastructure.

 China's South to North Water Transfer Project,